-Factory reset your iPhone may be for a variety of reasons such as for resale or redistribution.
-Resetting your iPhone can be a not-so-enjoyable task because all the content, data, files and apps will be erased which leaves you right back where you started when the phone was new.
-Although you can use iTunes to restore the data which makes the process a bit stressful but you cannot do that until the phone has completed the reset.
-Resetting your iPhone takes some time and the time it takes depends on the data size of your iPhone.
+Factory reset your iPhone may be for various reasons, such as resale or redistribution.
+Resetting the iPhone can be a not-so-enjoyable task because all data will erase.
+Although you can use iTunes to restore the data, you cannot do that until the phone has completed resetting.

 Force restarting your iPhone may be necessary if the screen goes black or it gets stuck.
 Force-restarting will not erase the data on your phone, and you can do this easily by following the steps below as applicable to your device's model;